harding/bitcoinops.github.io/_posts/en/newsletters/2025-10-03-newsletter.md

     functionality possible with opcodes such as `OP_TEMPLATEHASH` or [`OP_CHECKTEMPLATEVERIFY`][topic op_checktemplateverify].

-  - _OP_New Opcodes for tapscript v2:_ The [final BIP][rr4] proposes new
+  - _New opcodes for tapscript v2:_ The [final BIP][rr4] proposes new
-    opcodes which round out the functionality that was either missing or not needed when bitcoin was first launched.
-For example, adding the ability to manipulate Taptrees and Taproot outputs was not necessary at Bitcoin's introduction, but in a world with restored Script it makes sense to have these capabilities as well.
-Brandon Black [noted][bb1] an omission in the specified opcodes needed to fully construct Taproot outputs.
+    opcodes which round out the functionality that was either missing or not needed when Bitcoin was first launched.
+For example, adding the ability to manipulate taptrees and taproot outputs was not necessary at Bitcoin's introduction, but in a world with restored Script it makes sense to have these capabilities as well.
+Brandon Black [noted][bb1] an omission in the specified opcodes needed to fully construct taproot outputs.
 Two of the proposed opcodes seem likely to require their own full BIPs: `OP_MULTI` and `OP_SEGMENT`.